 Is your child struggling with sight words?
-Learn fun and effective strategies for teaching sight words without stress and pressure!
+Learn fun and effective strategies for teaching sight words without the stress and pressure!

-For some, sight words can be a challenge for parents to teach.
+For some, sight words can be a challenge to teach.
 Maybe your child isn’t able to read or spell this week’s sight words, making both of you feel discouraged.
 Getting her to practice at home feels like pulling teeth.
 If she doesn’t know the word or finds it too hard, she might even start crying.

 6 strategies for teaching sight words

-If you can relate, don’t worry—I’ll show you a few strategies for teaching sight words that not only work, but are fun to do as well.
+If you can relate, don’t worry—I’ll show you a few strategies for teaching sight words that not only can work, but are fun to do as well.

 Take a look at these strategies for teaching sight words: